sharmaeklavya2/blog-source/content/posts/latex-tips.md

 2.  *Change the input name*:
     Name the top-level document `number-theory.tex` instead of `main.tex`.
-    But this can make it hard for others (or you, after a long time) to figure out which is the top-level tex file.
+    But this can make it hard for others (or you, after a long time) to figure out which is the top-level TeX file.

 For both the options above, I recommend having a file named `makefile` in your project, where you specify the compilation instructions.
 Thus, you not only document